denten-books/plain-text/4-sign.md

 Form and content lie flat on the printed page.
 Print interfaces are paper thin, we might say.
 Ink adheres to paper in the way that pixels do not to screens.
-Textual diffusion complicates the traditional structuralist distinctions between form and content.
+Textual fissure complicates the traditional structuralist distinctions between form and content.
 The computed inscription occupies at least two distinct sites, each entailing drastically differing affordances for reading, writing, and interpretation.
 Were we to untangle the tightly wound